Magento Image Upload Extension with SEO Bonus

 - Flexible regular expressions to match image file name with product SKUs

-- Imports only images that were updated since the last upload
+- Option to import only images that were updated since the last upload

-- Now supports .JPG, .PNG and .GIF image extensions
+- Supports .JPG, .PNG and .GIF image extensions

 - 100% Money Back Guarantee

 Forget having to work with FTP!
 Store owners can now use Bulk Images Upload & SEO's drag-and-drop interface to quickly and easily import images right from the Magento admin.
 This helpful new feature not only shows you a thumbnail of what images you've added, but also provides a status indicator during upload and completion message after upload telling you how many images were successfully matched.